Imitation Learning from Purified Demonstrations: Methodology

-Imitation learning achieves promising results in benchmark tasks with a non-trivial assumption that expert demonstrations should sample from an optimal policy, which may not always hold in practice.
-In this paper, we consider the problem of imitation-learning-from-imperfect-demonstrations and propose our two-step method \textit{Diffusion Purified Imitation Learning} (DP-IL) to address this problem.
-In this section, we first illustrate that perturbations in imperfect demonstrations can affect the performance of imitation learning.
-To mitigate this issue, we add noise to imperfect demonstrations following the forward process of the diffusion model, from which the denoised expert demonstrations are recovered by a reverse-time diffusion process.
-Furthermore, we provide theoretical results that offer a guarantee for the effectiveness of the proposed method.
+Imitation learning achieves promising results in benchmark tasks with two non-trivial assumptions: (i) Expert demonstrations are sampled from an optimal policy, and (ii) Expert demonstrations are enough to encompass the expert distribution.
+While these two assumptions may not always hold in practice, our setting falls into the problem of imitation learning with imperfect demonstrations, where we have access to a small fraction of optimal demonstrations and a large fraction of supplementary sub-optimal demonstrations.
+To tackle this problem, we propose a two-step method named Diffusion Purified Imitation Learning (DP-IL), in which sub-optimal demonstrations are purified via a combination of forward and reverse diffusion process.
+Furthermore, we provide theoretical results on the optimal reverse point that could achieve best performance.